exercism/r/exercises/concept/elyses-enchantments/.docs/hints.md

 ## 7. Remove a card from the bottom of the stack

-- You need to remove an element at the beginning of a `vector`.
+- You need to remove an element, but this time at the beginning of a `vector`.

 ## 8. Check the size of the stack